of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 That's the law of identity.

-And there's no system that's rational that can violate the law of identity.
+And there's no system that's rational that can violate the law of identity so there's no context that is needed.

-I do not dispute that.
+I agree you are right about that I do not dispute that.

-Oh, fantastic then.
+Oh fantastic then.

-Two and two make four, and anyone who disputes that is attempting to violate the law of identity.
+Two and two make four and anyone who disputes that is attempting to violate the law of identity.

-So go ahead with your thoughts about the colour.
+Sorry, sorry, I didn't mean to run, but go ahead with your thoughts about the caller.

 Yes, I do not dispute that truth.

-And actually, I think that the caller also did not dispute that, but he was simply just ignorant about, he was both ignorant and overly careful.
+And actually, I think that the caller also did not dispute that, but he was simply just ignorant about he was both ignorant and overly careful.

 This is what I think.